skyfielders/python-skyfield/documentation/planets.rst

 the Solar System barycenter.
 For example,
 DE421 — as you can see above —
-provides a segment directly linking the Solar System barycenter with the Sun:
+provides a segment directly linking the Sun to the Solar System barycenter:

 .. testcode::